PatrickCarollo/aws-microservice-cicd-iac/README.md

 * Lambda Test action LambdaAction1.py for creating and sending sample request through the temp lambda version to validate revision
 * Lambda Action LambdaAction2.py as last stage in pipeline for creating CodeDeploy Deployment on Group usinga  revision object.
     This works by updating the Alias Version # that the API is forwarding requests to.
+`sourcecode/aws_handler`: Core application code that parses request data and runs logic- This should be integrated into a Dockerfile if using lambda package type as Image and not code.zip